UnicornTranscoder/UnicornTranscoder/README.md

 | maxTranscodes | Maximum number of active transcoding session, it includes all pending transcoding jobs. |

 #### Routing configuration _(Expert only)_

+Advanced routing requires a MaxMind API key, you can create a key here: https://dev.maxmind.com/geoip/geoip2/geolite2/
+When you have a key, set the `MAXMIND_KEY` environnement value and launch a `npm run install`.

 When a player will start a session, UnicornLoadBalancer will ask UnicornTranscoder where to redirect (302) the query based on the IP address of the client.
 The routing section allows you for a specific country code to route to a specific domain.
 For example you have a bad peering with a country, you can route the traffic to this country via CloudFlare and let others go through a direct routing domain.